ScholliYT/Datacake_MQTT/README.md

 # Datacake MQTT

-This repository shows an implementation to connect an ESP32 to the [Datacake](https://datacake.co/) MQTT Broker.
+This repository shows an implementation to connect an ESP32 to the [Datacake](https://datacake.co/) MQTT Broker using a secured MQTTS connection.

 ## Setup
 ### Hardware